Facts of Benito Juárez, Tlaxcala

 The community of Benito Juárez and healthing services

-According to recent data, IMSS BIENESTAR has 5 people affiliated with health services throughout the national territory.
+IMSS BIENESTAR has 5 affiliated individuals to health services throughout the country.

 In Benito Juárez, the number of people affiliated to health services in a private institution is 0.